twilio/twilio-live-interactive-audio/README.md

 If you make any changes to the application, then you can run `npm run deploy` again and subsequent deploys will override your existing app.

+#### Max Stream Duration

+The app is configured to automatically end a stream after it has been running for 30 minutes.
+This limitation is in place to limit the [charges applied to your Twilio account](https://www.twilio.com/live/pricing) during early testing.

+Max duration is specified when the reference backend creates a `PlayerStreamer` and `MediaProcessor`.
+To change the max duration, edit [this source code](functions/create-room.js#L48) before deploying the app.

 ### Run the iOS app

 #### Configure Backend URL